 It always starts with with an overreach.
 Throughout history, dictators and tyrants have run roughshod over the people until they overplay their hands.
 The powerful build bridges on top of the masses until the powerful go a bridge too far.
 The people can only take so much oppression and abuse by their government before they rise up and overthrow those who use authority to bleed the commoners.
-Endless repression eventually gives way to a reverb as the people say enough; the straws that broke the life of many eventually becomes the reed that breaks the backs of the few who bleed the people.
+Endless repression eventually gives way to a reverb as the people say enough!
+The straws that broke the life of many eventually become the reed that breaks the backs of the despots who bleed the masses.

 Overreach has been the womb that gave birth to endless revolutions throughout history.
-America’s history is proof of this, the colonialists rose up against the British crown in part because they had enough of a king who was governing them without consent.
+America’s history is proof of this; the colonialists rose up against the British crown in part because they had enough of a king who was governing them without consent.
 Revolution after revolution can be traced back to dictators who pushed too much; not happy with taking a pound of flesh from the citizens, the gentry push their lucks by feeding on the hopes of the people and entombing the masses into the abyss of utter hopelessness.
-It usually takes a catalyst—what at first is dismissed as a meaningless gesture—to eventually capture the imagination of the masses and gives voice to the indignation that the public feels.
+It usually takes a catalyst—what at first is dismissed as a meaningless gesture—to eventually capture the imagination of the people and gives voice to the simmering indignation that the harbored for too long.